Blissgig/Easy-Road-3D-ECS-Traffic/README.md

 Because string values at not blittable, see https://docs.microsoft.com/en-us/dotnet/framework/interop/blittable-and-non-blittable-types for details, ERRoads and ERConnections need to have an idientity added to them.
 So the first code is; ERRoadConnectionIdentity.cs   This is simply a holder for an INT value, which is added to all Roads and Connections at runtime.

-The next code objects are to deal with the fact that this code allows for Autos to be on multiple levels;  ERRoadLevelData is a scriptable object.
-Each ER Road **HAS** to have ERRoadLevelDataHolder and an instance of the ERRoadLevelData.
-This **HAS** to be done by you the developer.
-So do this, I'll wait.
-Really, got add this to all your roads now.

 The two main code files are: ER3D_Traffic.cs and ER3D_TrafficSystem.cs   ER3D_Traffic needs to be added to a game object as this code creates the Auto, Road and Connection entities.

 ER3D_Traffic has a few options: